Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-line-sending-messages.md

 ## Sending Rich Media Messages

-**Rich Media Messages** of LINE consist of stickers, images, videos, audios, locations, and imageMaps.
+**Rich Media Messages** of LINE consist of stickers, images, videos, audios, locations, and imagemaps.
 Rich Media Messages is useful when your priority is to catch the user's attention, e.g., limited promotion.
 Plus, it is also handy to create an immersive experience, e.g., telling a story.

 ### Sticker